Ray-Adams/TTM-Prototype-Features-Demo/README.md

 A collection of demo features for TheTypingMatch.com prototype.

 ## Features
-All demo features are compatible with each other, so you can use multiple at the same time.
+Most demo features are compatible with each other, so you can use multiple at the same time.

 ### Blind Mode
 Replaces (in)correct character highlighting with the serika-dark-theme yellow, to help improve raw speed.